tiger nut

 Tiger nut oil

-The edible and stable oil obtained from the tiger nut is said to be superior oil that compares favorably with olive oil.
-The oil is golden brown in color and has a rich, nutty taste.
+The edible and stable tiger nut oil obtained from the tiger nut is said to be a superior oil that compares favorably with olive oil.
+The oil is golden brown and has a rich, nutty taste.
 The oil remains in a uniform liquid form at refrigeration temperature.
 This makes the oil suitable for salad making.
 It has a high oleic acid and low polyunsaturated fatty acid (linoleic acid and linolenic acid), enough to cover daily minimum needs for an adult, and low acidity so is excellent for the skin.
 It also has higher oxidative stability than other oils, due to the presence of polyunsaturated fatty acids and gamma-tocopherol.
 It is regarded as high-quality oil due to its extraction without adding any external heat (cold-pressed oil) and is highly recommended for cooking over other oils because it is more resistant to chemical decomposition at high temperatures

 • How to extract oil from tiger nut